sphinx-doc/sphinx/doc/ext/math.rst

       .. math:: (a + b)^2 = a^2 + 2ab + b^2

    Normally, equations are not numbered.
 If you want your equation to get a number, use the ``label`` option.
-When given, it selects a label for the equation, by which it can be cross-referenced, and causes an equation number to be issued.
+When given, it selects an internal label for the equation, by which it can be cross-referenced, and causes an equation number to be issued.
 See :rst:role:`eqref` for an example.
 The numbering style depends on the output format.

    There is also an option ``nowrap`` that prevents any wrapping of the given math in a math environment.
 When you give this option, you must make sure